 Whether you are trying to sell your products and services via a third-party organization, or are wanting to optimize joint marketing with your suppliers (vendors), this maturity assessment will help you assess your organization against seven key success factors that need to be in place for an optimal partner engagement, resulting in compelling joint value and effective lead generation.

-The guide is aimed at helping these roles:
+The guide is aimed at helping marketers working in these roles:

 - Channel marketing

 - Alliance marketing

 The audit will be particularly relevant for business-to-business partner marketing delivered through distributors and value-added resellers.
 However, we also include consumer marketing examples and the assessment will be useful for brands selling through channel partners.

 - Author: Helen Curtis

 - Format: Online long-form article and downloadable spreadsheet template

 Helen Curtis is the founder of Coterie Marketing.
 She is a Partnership and Proposition Marketing expert and trainer with twenty-five years’ experience of marketing and sales in B2B and B2C IT and Telecoms.
 Helen is specialized in the challenges of proposition and collaborative marketing for ten years, including working on joint strategic marketing plans, best practice for collaborative programmes, defining propositions, leading campaigns, and measuring return on investment for companies for major systems integrators and vendors across security, CRM, UC, and networking.